CX-Box/cxbox-doc/docs/widget/type/headerwidget/headerwidget.md

 ## <a id="fields">Fields</a>
 This array is usually empty.

-However, if you need to use field values for displaying data (for example, to dynamically generate a header based on a field value see [Title Color](#TitleColor) ), you should add the required field with the [Field hidden](/widget/fields/field/hidden/hidden/) type — this way the frontend will be able to retrieve its value.
+However, if you need to set properties of a field shown in the title (for example, a calculated color, see [Title Color](#TitleColor)), add this field with the [Field hidden](/widget/fields/field/hidden/hidden/) type.
+Only fields used in `title` as `${customField}` are taken from this array: a field that is not in the title and not in other widgets of the screen gets no value.

 ```json